 Councillor Kierra FineDay made a friendly amendment to the minutes by saying that on her report it should say Aboriginal Student Achievement Awards.

 Councillor Kirsten Jones pointed out that she did not ask the question related to the U-Pass increase, but rather Councillor Marina Jones.

+Move to accept the minutes.
 USCMotion022: President FineDay/Councillor Rogowski